eunyhwang/epit_sesotho/README.md

 ```
 Following the collection of data, you can use the ```run_api.R``` script to build up an API.
 Simply open another command prompt, activate the conda environment, and run above line.
 This builds an API with endpoints decided in ```endpoint.r``` using Plumber, An API Generator for R. As a result, you will get a local API address.
 Paste it into your web-browser to view the API on Swagger.

 Here is the instruction of using the API for those who are not familiar with Swagger.
-You can also see sample graphs and JSON files in ```sample payload```.
+You can also see sample screenshots in ```sample payload```.

-0. It has four endpoints at the moment: top_words, top_entities, create_maps, and trend_line.
-By default, the region is set as Lesotho or African Region, and the period is set from 1st to 30th of August.
+0. It has four endpoints: top_words, top_entities, create_maps, and trend_line.
-1. Choose one endpoint and click "Try it out" on the right side, a few parameters will be displayed but only "disease name" is available to be modified for now.
+1. Choose one endpoint and click "Try it out" on the right side, several parameters will be displayed to modify such as topic, country name, number, starting date and ending date.
-2. Type a name of a disease (for this, please see the ```topics.xlsx``` file which contains a list of disease names).
+2. Type a name of a disease (for this, please see the ```topics.xlsx``` file which contains a list of disease names), and set other parameters as you want.
 3. Each endpoint will display tweets that mention the disease.
  - ```top_words``` represents top words
  - ```top_entities``` represents context,